Code-Institute-Submissions/flask-project/README.md

 # User Experience
-•	achieving the main goal and functions
+•	Achieving the main goal and functions

 As mention above the main functions of the website were
 1. Standalone design